top of page

 Fluency and Coherence

-Repetition and self-correction are also an important aspect of the Fluency and coherence criteria.
-Repetition is repeating the same words, phrases and sentence structures.
 Self-correction happens when candidates stop talking about the topic or answering a question in order to correct a language mistake in their use of grammar or vocabulary.

-Strategies & Tips: Fluency
+Strategies & Tips: Fluency & Coherence

 • Think in English and don’t translate everything.